chasederic/BattleTank_UE4/README.md

-# BattleTank_UE4
+# Tank Battle
-Tank Battle is an open-world head-to-head tank combat game.
+An open-world head-to-head tank combat game with simple AI, advanced control systems, and terrain.
+Part of an udemy course.